 |ATF 1507||Test window, 100mm air gap and Magnetite System|

 - If you double the thickness of glass in a window the noise level will decrease by 3dB – the least amount possible to make a difference.

-- If the glass is laminated there is no perceived difference in noise reduction
+- If the glass is laminated there is no perceived difference in Comfort and noise reduction